InsanusMokrassar/ktgbotapi/tgbotapi.extensions.utils/README.md

 * Webhooks
 * Long Polling

-Both of them you could use in your project using [tgbotapi.core](../tgbotapi.core/README.md), but here there are several useful extensions for both of them.
+Both of them you could use in your project using [TelegramBotAPI Core](../tgbotapi.core/README.md), but here there are several useful extensions for both of them.

 Anyway, in both of ways it will be useful to know that it is possible to create `UpdateReceiver` object using function